 Arapahoe/Douglas Works! is a full-service, one-stop workforce center providing Wagner-Peyser career services, WIOA Title I programming, business services, Employment First, Colorado Works and discretionary grant programming.
 Arapahoe/Douglas Works! supports hundreds of participants in educational, credential-based training and work-based learning activities annually, with a focus on our locally defined, in-demand industries.
+Participants are enrolled in one or more programs in order to increase access and funding for training, intensive case management, and supportive services.
 Additionally, thousands of individuals receive Career Services annually, which includes, but is not limited to, resume preparation, interview assistance, networking and career exploration activities.